StephanKa/DataLayerGenerator/README.md

 - [ ] add coverage
 - [ ] add serialization and deserialization
 - [ ] add version handling
-- [ ] extend the documentation for using this repository
 - [ ] version schema dynamisch
-- [ ] create mapping with all groups where id will be given